Mark-Smith-Tealing/QuestionAsker/README.md

 NOTE: The spreadsheet cannot be opened at the same time as the GUI is in use, otherwise saving of the spreadsheet will not be possible.

+---

+# Instructions for Use

+Firstly, ensure that `os.chdir(...)` on line x points to the correct directory (that which contains the spreadsheet).
+Then ensure that loadfilename correctly contains the name of the spreadsheet (Week 2 Summary.xlsx) by default.
+When the program is first run, you will see the main menu.

 ![First Page](assets/StartPage.png)

+By pressing the 'Study' button you will progress to the second page where you can select